Decstasy/ovh-nagios-service-expiry-check/README.md

 * Kimsufi

 ### The results in Nagios
-I suggest you to configure the domain check as a host which will look like this:
+The domain check will look like this:
 ```
 Ok: decstasy.de will expire in 210 days on 2017-03-15.
 ```
-Or as a service check for servers:
+And servers very similar:
 ```
 Ok: ns304258.ip-94-23-210.eu will expire in 19 days on 2016-09-05.
 ```